technateNG/technate.github.io/_posts/2020-02-17-rdpmc-benchmarking-instruction.markdown

 A big advantage of this method is that we gain the whole power of profiler with all metrics and conveniences.
 A major disadvantage is a necessity of dealing with a noise factor, which can be brutal.

-Any piece of non-determinism (syscall, malloc) increase variance of a noise, which means that your improvements need to be more and more significant to be statistically provable.
+Any piece of non-determinism (syscall, malloc) increase noise, which means that your improvements need to be more and more significant to be statistically provable.
 This, unfortunately, makes the profiler approach very hard to use without separating the required function from the application code and put it into a clean deterministic environment (e.g. new program).
 Sometimes it’s possible, sometimes it’s not.

 ### 2. RDTSC
 RDTSC instruction is the most frequent answer on stack overflow and is, unfortunately, half correct.